 The region's colorful history stretches much further back in time.
 A little-known aboriginal civilization known as the Fremont first moved into the area around 200 A.D.
 Living in pit-houses, eating insects, small animals and the sparse produce from tiny gardens, the mysterious Fremont left western Colorado around 1300 A.D.
 Roughly 100 years later, the first bands of wandering Utes moved into the region.
 The various Ute tribes eventually called much of Colorado and Utah home until they were forced onto reservations in 1881.
 Both groups left behind numerous examples of colorful rock paintings and canyon carvings.
 Some of the unexplained rock art can still be spotted today.

-Until 1821, the Grand Valley was part of the kingdom of Spain.
+Until 1821, the Grand Junction area was part of the kingdom of Spain.
 And during the early and mid-1700s, hardy Spanish and Mexican soldiers, explorers and priests poked and prodded through the region.
 Some were looking for gold, others seeking new trails to Spanish California.
 Most were not too successful.

 At first, trail-blazing American mountain men weren't very successful either.
 Hoping to trap valuable beaver or trade with Ute Indians, most of the Americans were kept out of the territory by jealous Spanish officials.
 However, when western Colorado became part of Mexico in 1821, the mountains were suddenly wide open to trappers, traders and wandering buck-skinners of the U.S.